How do I make an appointment?

 What are your office hours?

-Our office is open Monday - Thursday, 7:00 am - 5:00 pm and on Friday 8:00 am - 4:00 pm.
+Our office is open Monday - Thursday, 7:00 am - 5:00 pm and on Friday 8:00 am - 2:00 pm.
 We do not close for the lunch hour.
 We do close for the traditional holidays.
-After office hours or on days when the office is closed, you can reach the physician on call by phoning (928) 783-3050.
+After office hours we have a physician on call 24/7 at Yuma Regional Medical Center.

 What fees should I expect to pay?